Cole Kmet: 2022 season

-Bears offensive coordinator Luke Getsy was optimistic about Kmet, who did not catch a touchdown pass in 2021.
+New Bears offensive coordinator Luke Getsy was optimistic about Kmet, who did not catch a touchdown pass in 2021.
 He commented on Kmet's versatility stating, "You talk about a guy that we hope can do a lot of different things.
 We’ve lined him up wide.
 We've let him do some routes outside.
 We've brought him in tight.
 We've put him in line and made him block the big boys up front too and I think the cool part about him is that he can do all of that stuff really well."
 During the 2022 season, Kmet recorded 50 receptions for 544 yards and seven touchdowns.
 He led the Bears in receptions, receiving touchdowns, and receiving yards.

 2023 season

 On July 26, 2023, Kmet signed a four-year, $50 million contract extension with the Bears.

 He appeared in all 17 games for the Bears and finished the season with 73 receptions for 719 yards and six touchdowns.
+Kmet was also occasionally used for quarterback sneaks in which he directly took the snap from the center.

 2024 season

 On October 13, 2024, against the Jacksonville Jaguars, Kmet had 5 receptions for 70 yards and 2 touchdowns.
 In the same game, Kmet also snapped six long snaps as the emergency long snapper after starter Scott Daly suffered a knee injury, uniquely earning him NFC Special Teams Player of the Week.

 He finished the 2024 season with 47 receptions for 474 yards and four touchdowns.
+However, Kmet was also targeted a career-low 55 times amid the offense's struggles.

+2025 season

+The Bears selected tight end Colston Loveland in the first round of the 2025 NFL draft, which Kmet admitted he was "taken back a little bit" by before being reassured by new head coach Ben Johnson that Loveland would be a complement to him.
+Entering the 2025 season, Kmet was the longest-tenured Bear on the roster.

+Kmet was the starting tight end ahead of Loveland at the start of the season.
+He missed the Week 8 game against the Baltimore Ravens due to a back injury.
+In the following week's win over the Cincinnati Bengals, Johnson had Kmet take the snap for a trick play in which he pitched to quarterback Caleb Williams, who lateraled back to Kmet to set up a double pass only for Kmet's throw to Rome Odunze to be dropped.
+Kmet subsequently left the game with a concussion.

+In the divisional round against the Los Angeles Rams, Kmet caught the game-tying touchdown from Williams on fourth down.
+With 27 seconds remaining from the Rams' 14-yard line, Williams immediately faced pressure and ran back to the 40 while Kmet got open after grappling with Rams cornerback Cobie Durant in the end zone.
+Kmet called the play a "pretty easy pitch-and-catch and kind of felt like it was in slow motion".
+While the score forced overtime, the Bears lost 20–17.